michel1991/ocp-java-11/modulars/README.md

 However, running a program requires specifying the package name with periods (.) instead of slashes.
 Since the command is incorrect, option G is correct.

+# Which two are required in any module?
+(Choose two.)
+A. A file named module.java
+B. A file named moduleInfo.java
+C. A file named module-info.java
+D. A file named module_info.java
+E. Zero or more packages
+F. One or more packages

+All modules must contain a module-info.java file in the root directory, making option C correct.
+Additionally, a module is not allowed to be empty.
+There must be at least one package. making option F the second correct answer.